Laura190/measureIntensityLabkitROIs/README.md

 ### TwoStacks2Hyperstack.ijm
 Creates a hyperstack from two image stacks

-It requires 2 images parts
+It requires 2 images parts.
+The output is not saved.

 Developed and tested using ImageJ 1.53q Java 1.8.0_322